deajan/backup-bench/README.md

 #### Other stuff

+Getting restic SFTP to work with a different SSH port made me roam restic forums and try various setups.
+Didn't succeed in getting RESTIC_REPOSITORY variable to work with that configuration.
 On a personal note, I didn't really enjoy duplicacy because it tampers with the data to backup (adds .duplicacy folder) which has to be excluded from all other tools.
 The necessity to cd to the directory to backup/restore doesn't really enchant me to write scripts.
 Also, configuring one active repo wasn't easy to deal within the script.
 It has needed some good debugging time to get duplicacy to play nice with the rest of the script.